 Who is on the ESDM team?

-The Clinical Team is made up of the Supervising Therapist (ST) who is a Board Certified Behaviour Analyst and certified ESDM therapist, Instructor Therapists (IT), Occupational Therapist (OT) and Speech Language Pathologist (SLP).
+The Clinical Team is made up of the Supervising Therapist (ST) who is a Board Certified Behaviour Analyst and certified ESDM therapist, Instructor Therapists (IT), Occupational Therapists (OT) and Speech Language Pathologists (SLP).

-The Supervising Therapist (a certified ESDM therapist and BCBA) is responsible for completing the ESDM assessment and writing the individual program plan for each child.
+The Supervising Therapist is responsible for completing the ESDM assessment and writing the individual program plan for each child.
 Instructor Therapists are highly skilled therapists who have been trained in ESDM strategies and who implement the program on a daily basis.
 The Supervising Therapist observes, coaches and gives feedback and suggestions to the Instructor Therapists.
 The OT provides support regarding the motor and sensory development of the child and gives input into the fine and gross motor goals.
 The SLP helps evaluate and guide the speech, language, social and communication goals.
-The clinical team meet both formally and informally to ensure that children are progressing and learning in all areas of development.
+The clinical team meets to ensure that children are progressing and learning in all areas of development.